 Etosha Afternoon Game Drive for Sunset

 Our hearts were beating faster and faster with the rate of a running Springbok when we started to spot the first animals of the African National Park in the north of Namibia including Giraffes, Oryxes, Kudus, Springboks, and Ostriches.
 While trying to find the best viewing points around waterholes, our guide told us about the wildlife and the history of the park, while always being on the lookout for the next game to spot.
-Although that calmed us down a bit, our hearts jumped up and down the moment we finally encountered a whole family of Elephants including some really little young Dumbo-like one’s drinking, bathing, and playing around one of the multiple waterholes of Etosha.
+Although that calmed us down a bit, our hearts jumped up and down when we finally encountered a whole family of Elephants.
+That included some tiny young Dumbo-like ones drinking, bathing, and playing around one of the multiple waterholes of Etosha.
 No words can describe our excitement.
-It was simply wonderful and unrealistic to spend the sunset watching these huge and still graceful mammals making their way back into the untouched areas of Etosha National Park, always protecting the little ones behind their mothers’ bodies.
+It was simply fantastic and unrealistic to spend the sunset watching these giant and still graceful mammals making their way back into the untouched areas of Etosha National Park, always protecting the little ones behind their mothers’ bodies.

 We left Etosha by sunset with some stunning photo moments of Giraffes walking into the glowing setting sun.
 After a delicious dinner with local delicacies outdoors under the Namibian stars, we had a comfortable but short night in our very spacious two-bedroom lodge at the Mokuti Lodge.